 Effects of standing variation on the segregation variance after hybridization for parallel and divergent selection

 We first investigated how the quantity of standing variation in the founding populations affects the segregation variance after hybridization (hereafter simply ‘segregation variance’).
 To investigate these dynamics, we ran simulations in which populations underwent either parallel (identical optima, ϴ = 0°) or divergent (opposite optima, ϴ = 180°) evolution, and repeated this with different amounts of ancestral standing variation (via n).
-A representative set of simulations are plotted in Figure 2A.
+A representative set of simulations is plotted in Figure 2A.

 Several conclusions emerge from these simulations.
 First, segregation variance is consistently high when populations undergo divergent (ϴ = 180°) adaptation.
 This is because alleles that are beneficial in one environment are deleterious in the other.
 Thus populations fix alternative adaptive alleles regardless of whether they originate in the standing variation or arise from new mutation.
 This is true for any dimensionality, m.
 Second, under parallel evolution (ϴ = 0°), standing variation generally reduces segregation variance.
 This is largely because the same variants are fixed in both populations and therefore do not segregate in hybrids.
 Third, segregation variance under parallel selection is minimized when populations are founded with intermediate quantities of standing variation.
 When there is little or no standing variation, populations undergo non-parallel genetic evolution due to their reliance on alternative new mutations.
 When there is substantial standing variation, there are many redundant alleles in the standing variation and populations fix alternative beneficial variants.
 The quantity of standing variation that minimizes segregation variance under parallel selection (arrow in Fig. 2A) is greater for more distant optima (Fig. 2B) because a greater number of mutations are required for adaptation.